FormulaMonks/Auto-Importer-for-Xcode/README.md

 # User guide

 - ⌘ + ctrl + H after selecting some text (or you can have no selection at all)
-- If the selected text matches the name of a class/protocol it will import the header, otherwise it will show a list of filtered identifiers and headers.
+- If the selected text matches the name of a class/protocol it will import the header and you're done, otherwise it will show a list of filtered identifiers and headers.
 - start typing the keyword of your import
 - use ↑ or ↓ keys to navigate
 - press ↵ or double click to add an import